Nations League: How Scotland could be just four wins from Euro 2020

 With the Albanians opening the group by beating Israel, Scotland probably need to beat Christian Panucci's side on Monday.
 But, if they can, another home win over Israel and avoiding defeat in both away games would be enough to top the section.

 That guarantees a place in the Nations League play-offs in March 2020.
-Win their one-legged semi-final and final against two similarly-ranked teams - say Greece then Serbia - and Scotland will be at the Euros.
+Win their one-legged semi-final and final against two similarly ranked teams - say Greece then Serbia - and Scotland will be at the Euros.
 A doddle, clearly.

 One note of caution, though.
 Finish bottom of the group and Scotland will be relegated to the bottom for the next Nations League alongside the likes of Gibraltar and Liechtenstein.